 Now, although I blew my cover by sharing the exact location of the Seattle secret beach, I'll not make that mistake again here.
 However, I will tell you a great place to launch so that you may discover your own secret beach on one of the Intracoastal Waterway's many barrier islands.
 The little sandy launch site pictured above is adjacent to the Cedar Point Intracoastal Waterway Access, located in Carteret County, just past Swansboro on highway 24 (called NC WRC Boating Access on Google Maps).

-Here, there's instant boat ramp access to the ICW and plenty of parking for trucks, trailers, and whatever (44 parking spaces to be exact).
-You're close to kayak rentals, restaurants, and plenty of little shops.
+Here, there's instant boat ramp access to the ICW and plenty of parking for trucks & trailers, and about 6 single parking spots (no trailers).
+On busy weekends the single spots fill up pretty fast.
+When full, I have parked in the 'boat slip owners only' parking spots (didn't get a ticket...maybe I got lucky?).
+This boat ramp is close to kayak rentals, restaurants, and plenty of little shops.
 It's close to both Swansboro and Emerald Isle.

 Although I'm sworn to secrecy, I can say that it's a quick paddle and a few turns to arrive at several uninhabited barrier islands with beaches to explore (no camping though).
 Many of these islands and beaches are no doubt private property, however, the frequency of 'no camping' signs and lack of 'no trespassing' signs is, I'm pretty sure, North Carolinian for "go for it".